 Worried about compliance?
 Since ReDoc® powered by xfit® is perfectly fitted for rehab therapy, we don’t just generically monitor regulatory changes.
 Instead, we watch with a keen eye towards anything that affects your medical record and coding needs.
 Learn about the regulatory changes that Net Health stays ahead of to help keep clients in the know and support compliance requirements.

 Functional Limitation Reporting

-Accurate ICD-10-CM code selection by therapists is required to meet medical necessity and carrier policy requirements, which are necessary for reimbursement.
+Net Health keeps up with the latest ICD standards, including updating the code changes each October.
+Accurate ICD-10-CM code selection is required to meet medical necessity and carrier policy requirements, which are necessary for reimbursement.

 Monitoring of Final Rules/Laws (Federal Register)

 Keeping track of additional programs like Outpatient Prospective Payment System (OPPS) and Medicare Physician Fee Schedule (MPFS) Rules can feel overwhelming when you are also trying to treat patients and run an efficient clinic.
 We’ve got you in mind.
 Our Product Compliance Team works tirelessly to monitor these programs and provide updates to ReDoc powered by xfit to help support your clinic’s compliance with existing and ever-changing regulatory requirements that affect your EMR.

 After two decades, a permanent end to the Medicare Therapy Cap was signed into law on February 9, 2018.
 Although this is great news, Medicare maintains that therapists are still required to apply the KX modifier for specified annual Medicare amounts each year.
 ReDoc provides tools to monitor these amounts in order to address the KX modifier when necessary.

 ReDoc supports the NCCI Edits that are applicable to modifier 59 with prompt notifications to help you avoid potential denials.